helm/charts/incubator/fluentd-elasticsearch/README.md

 $ helm install --name my-release incubator/fluentd-elasticsearch
 ```

-The command deploys Fluentd elasticsearch on the Kubernetes cluster in the default configuration.
+The command deploys fluentd-elasticsearch on the Kubernetes cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

 ## Uninstalling the Chart